-- 6.7.1 Students will receive advance notice of scheduled examinations.
-All students are required to sit their examination online at the scheduled date and time irrespective of any conflict with a planned holiday or special event. - 6.7.2 Requests to vary the time and/or date of an online examination due to exceptional circumstances, will only be authorised by the Executive Dean. - 6.7.3 Students sitting an online examination must behave throughout the exam in a manner consistent with the University's Code of Conduct for Students. - 6.7.4 Students who have an approved access plan should notify the course coordinator, or online course facilitator, at the start of teaching for each enrolment.
+- 6.7.1 Students will receive advance notice of scheduled primary and secondary examinations.
+All examinations will be scheduled in South Australian time.
+All students are required to sit their primary and secondary examination online at the scheduled date and time irrespective of any conflict with a planned holiday or special event, or regular work commitment. - 6.7.2 Requests to vary the time and/or date of an online examination due to exceptional circumstances, will only be authorised by the Executive Dean. - 6.7.3 Students sitting an online examination must behave throughout the exam in a manner consistent with the University's Code of Conduct for Students. - 6.7.4 Students who have an approved access plan should notify the course coordinator, or online course facilitator, at the start of teaching for each enrolment.
 Failure to give sufficient notice to the course coordinator, or online course facilitator, may result in a student's inability to complete an online examination. - 6.7.5 All students must complete the Mandatory System Check and sit the Mandatory Training Quiz prior to each examination to ensure system requirements are met and to gain familiarity with the process and software used.
 Students are responsible for ensuring that system requirements are met for all online examinations. - 6.7.6 All students must participate in an online identity verification at the time of the examination prior to beginning an examination.
 This will involve: - a. a clear photo being taken by the invigilation system of their student identification card, (or an alternative form of photographic identification such as a passport or driver's license), - b. a clear photo being taken by the invigilation system of the student sitting the examination, and - c. a clear short video recording of the examination room being made by the student at the time of the examination to ensure the room is free of prohibited items or other people.